 Contributions and grants that are unconditional promises to give are recognized as revenue in the period received.
 Contributions with donor-imposed restrictions and unconditional promises to give with payments due in future periods are recorded as increases to net assets with donor restrictions and are reclassified to net assets without donor restrictions at the time the requirement for release of restriction is met.
 Unconditional promises to give with payments due in future periods where the donor has explicitly permitted their use in the current period and the promise to give is otherwise free of a donor-imposed purpose restriction are recorded as increases in net assets without donor restrictions.
 Conditional promises to give are not recognized as revenue until the conditions on which they depend are substantially met.
 Contributions of assets other than cash are recorded at estimated fair value at the date of the gift.
-Contributions receivable at December 31, 2021 were promises expected to be collected in less than one year.
-There were no contributions receivable outstanding at December 31, 2020.
+Contributions receivable at December 31, 2022 and 2021 were promises expected to be collected in less than one year.